RahaviSelvarajan/Sleep-posture-classification/README.md

 # yolov5_colab
-Training yolov5 on a custom dataset
+Training yolov5 on a custom dataset (Classification of sleeping postures)